In this article: Discover the best yoga poses for the Heart chakra and their benefits!

 It stretches and opens up your chest, helping you feel more open and expressive.

 It can also help relieve tension in the upper back and shoulders, which are often associated with feelings of stress and anxiety.

 Plus, it’s a great pose to finish a sequence of heart openers as it allows the spine to neutralize.

 Keep both shoulders melting into the ground.
-If your knees are hovering in the air, try taking a block or blanket beneath them for support.
+If your knees are hovering in the air, try putting a block or blanket beneath them for support.

-Extend your arms into a ‘t’ shape to open across the chest.
+Extend your arms into a ‘T’ shape to open your chest.

 Repeat on the opposite side, taking your knees to the left and your gaze to the right to complete the twist.

 You can stay in this pose as long as you like.